FAQ (Frequently Asked Questions) a.k.a. monKeypaper v0.19

 After getting started easily this way, you can (and should!) learn more about WAX, e.g. here or here.

 Your aim should be to eventually also create a non-custodial WAX address where you control the keys.
-Click here to see a simple workflow created by one of our community members.
+Click here to see a guide created by CryptoStache.

 Links: Scatter wallet | create.wax.gg | Anchor Wallet